Skip to main content

 Guides 1 min read

-Connect GitHub to Slack in under a minute.
-Get pull request alerts, deploy notifications, and issue updates in your Slack channels in 2026.
+Set up the Slack GitHub app integration for pull request alerts, deploy notifications, and issue updates in your team channels.
+Full guide for 2026.

 How to set up Slack with GitHub